-- Read one row of program Flash (32 instruction words) and store into data RAM as a data "image". - Update the data image with the desired new data. - 3.
-Erase program Flash row. - Set up NVMCON register for multi-word, program Flash, erase and set WREN bit. - b) Write address of row to be erased into NVMADRU/NVMDR. - c) Write '0x55' to NVMKEY. - d) Write '0xAA' to NVMKEY. - e) Set the WR bit.
-This will begin erase cycle. - f) CPU will stall for the duration of the erase cycle. - g) The WR bit is cleared when erase cycle ends.
+- 1. Read one row of program Flash (32 instruction words) and store into data RAM as a data "image". - Update the data image with the desired new data. - 3.
+Erase program Flash row. - Setup NVMCON register for multi-word, program Flash, erase, and set WREN bit. - Write address of row to be erased into NVMADRU/NVMDR. - c) Write '55' to NVMKEY. - d) Write 'AA' to NVMKEY. - e) Set the WR bit.
+This will begin erase cycle. - f) CPU will stall for the duration of the erase cycle. - The WR bit is cleared when erase cycle ends.

-- Write 32 instruction words of data from data RAM "image" into the program Flash write latches - Program 32 instruction words into program Flash. - Set up NVMCON register for multi-word, program Flash, program, and set WREN bit - b) Write '0x55' to NVMKEY. - c) Write '0xAA' to NVMKEY. - d) Set the WR bit.
+- Write 32 instruction words of data from data RAM "image" into the program Flash write latches. - Program 32 instruction words into program Flash. - Setup NVMCON register for multi-word, program Flash, program, and set WREN bit. - b) Write '55' to NVMKEY. - c) Write 'AA' to NVMKEY. - d) Set the WR bit.
 This will begin program cycle. - e) CPU will stall for duration of the program cycle. - f) The WR bit is cleared by the hardware when program cycle ends. - 6.
 Repeat steps 1 through 5 as needed to program desired amount of program Flash memory.